GafferHQ/gaffer/doc/source/Tutorials/Scripting/AddingAMenuItem/index.md

 	script.addChild( duplicate )
 ```

 Finally, the function should select the newly created scene, to signal to the user that their insert succeeded.
-The selection does not need to be undoable, so it will escape the scope of the `undoContext()`:
+The selection change does not need to be undoable, so it can reside outside the `UndoScope()`:

 ```python
 script.selection().clear()